kareniel/sublime-choo-snippets/README.md

-# st3-choo-snippets
+# sublime-choo-snippets

-A collection of choo snippets for Sublime Text 3.
+A collection of [Choo](https://github.com/choojs/choo) snippets for Sublime Text 3.

 ## Snippets